mgreenly/dockerimages/debian-stack/README.md

 Doing this for a hello-world application may look like this.

 ```
-stack new hello-world                               # create new stack project
+stack new hello-world simple                        # create new stack project
 cd hello-world                                      # enter project
 debian-dockerize                                    # create docker/build.sh scripts
-debian-stack build                                  # use stack to build the application
-docker build -f Dockerfile.debian -t hello-world .  # build the image
+./build-debian.sh                                   # build the image
-docker run hello-world                              # run the image
+./run.debian.sh                                     # run the image
 ```